bjrnt/alfred-project-manager/README.md

 - `ctrl`: open the project's repo

 You can change which applications are used to open the project inside the workflow.

+## Maintenance

+### Issues and Feature Requests

+Feel free to open an issue for the project if you have encountered a problem or have a feature request for the plugin.

+### Building

+The project can be built, linked to Alfred, and released using [jason0x34/go-alfred](https://github.com/jason0x43/go-alfred).
+Commands for this can be found in [./.vscode/tasks.json](./.vscode/tasks.json).